 The direct or indirect production of legally relevant decisions by these actors (irrespective of their formally legally binding character), and more generally their exercise of public authority in various guises, has been recurrently considered as problematic.
 While the legal scholarship has started to pay attention to this phenomenon, the institutions, mechanisms, and concepts enabling these actors to become part and parcel of the legal realm remain under-researched.
 The main ambition of our research cluster is thus to study the implications of this phenomenon for the rule of law.
 In order to do that, we will ask: how is the authority of these 'nobodies' exercised in practice?
 What are the processes by which allegedly non-legally bindings decisions turn into legal acts and compelling standards applicable in various legal orders?
 What are the sources of authority of these 'nobodies'?
-What are the sources of authority of these 'nobodies'?
-What are the sources of authority of these 'nobodies'?
-What are the sources of authority of these 'nobodies'?
-What are the sources of authority of these 'nobodies'?
-What are the sources of authority of these 'nobodies'?
-What are the sources of authority of these 'nobodies'?
 What forms of accountability do already exist and what types of accountability mechanisms are fit for 'capturing' this quasi-legal phenomenon?